|Email JuliusDownload CV|

 ARBITRATION AND MEDIATION

 I am a keen supporter and promoter of Alternative Dispute resolution and in 2009 I together with a colleague set up a successful mediation company in London called JCS Mediation.
 We did cases across the United Kingdom.
 I fully understand the spirit behind mediation and how to effectively conduct on from start to finish in both civil and commercial disputes.
-I do Continues professional Development (CPD) in mediation.

 Julius is authorised to conduct litigation.
 He has many years of experience in litigation and fully understands the financial and other costs of litigation.
 He can seek resolution by negotiation where appropriate.
 He provides sound and robust support and advice when and where litigation is absolutely necessary.